jphaugla/KafkaSparkDSEDemo/README.md

     ./runConsumer.sh   (if using DSE embedded 5.0.x)
     ./runConsumer2.sh  (if using standalone spark 2.0.2)
+    ./runConsumer2.full.sh  (if using standalone spark 2.0.2 with fat jar)

-  * After running for some time can run aggregate to create sensor_full_summary ./runAggregate.sh   (if using DSE embedded 5.0.x) ./runAggregate2.sh  (if using standalone spark 2.0.2)
+  * After running for some time can run aggregate to create sensor_full_summary ./runAggregate.sh   (if using DSE embedded 5.0.x) ./runAggregate2.sh  (if using standalone spark 2.0.2) ./runAggregate2.full.sh  (if using standalone spark 2.0.2 with fat jar)

   * Can write sensor_full_summary back to a full_summary kafka topic ./runWriteBack.sh   (if using DSE embedded 5.0.x)
     ./runWriteBack2.sh  (if using standalone spark 2.0.2)
+    ./runWriteBack2.full.sh  (if using standalone spark 2.0.2 with fat jar)

 ####  PROBLEMS with build.sbt
 The cleaner new build.sbt did not work on my Mac running DSE 5.0.3 or DSE 5.0.5.
 If see dependency problems switch back to build.sbt.mac and then use